fablab-bergamo/Fab-O-matic/README.md

 * To build, rename <code>conf/secrets.hpp.example</code> to <code>conf/secrets.hpp</code>.

 > Platform IO can be used from command-line without VSCode <code>pio run</code>
-> CMakeList.txt is generated from platform.io, do not use other build tools directly (ESP, cmake...)

 ## Testing Suite